With the overturning of Roe v. Wade Friday by the Supreme Court, the power to decide abortion access now depends on individual states.

-But requests for the medicines by mail have skyrocketed in Texas since the legislation: one study found that, after the passage of the law, requests sent to Aid Access—the country’s largest telehealth abortion provider—leapt 10-fold in the week after it was enacted.
+Requests for the medication by mail have skyrocketed in Texas since the legislation.
+One study found that, after the passage of the law, requests sent to Aid Access -- the country’s largest telehealth abortion provider -- leapt 10-fold in the week after it was enacted.
 Daily requests remained twice as high as the pre-legislation baseline over the next three months, after which point the researchers stopped tracking.

-"I think we can see that making abortion illegal doesn’t limit the need for abortion," Abigail Aiken, who is also the lead investigator on the study, told ABC News, "it just shifts where individuals can find care."
+"I think we can see that making abortion illegal doesn’t limit the need for abortion," said Aiken, also the lead investigator on the study.
+"It just shifts where individuals can find care."

 Data on information seeking for self-managed abortions acquired by ABC News suggests these patterns in Texas may foreshadow broader trends across the country.

-In the week after the Supreme Court’s draft decision leaked to the press, page views and overall users on Plan C's website increased seven-fold.
+In the week after the Supreme Court’s draft decision on abortion leaked in May, page views and overall users on Plan C's website increased seven-fold.
 The number coming from states with Texas copycat laws leapt further still: page views from users in Idaho increased 23-times, and page views from those in Oklahoma increased 18-times, according to Elisa Wells, co-director of Plan C.

 But doctors fear that the success rates will likely be lower in women who turn to the medications in lieu of other options who are further along in their pregnancy.
 The later the pregnancy, the higher risk that something will go wrong for women attempting self-managed medication abortions - including blood infections that can be life-threatening without urgent medical care, experts said.